itom-project/plugins/FFTWfilters/docs/fftwFilters.rst

 * itom setup 3.1.0: This plugin has been compiled using the FFTW 3.3.5
 * itom setup 3.2.1: This plugin has been compiled using the FFTW 3.3.5
 * itom setup 4.0.0: This plugin has been compiled using the FFTW 3.3.5
+* itom setup 5.0.0: This plugin has been compiled using the FFTW 3.3.5(discontinued)